 The Campaign for Smart Justice recently partnered with the Urban Institute to publish a Blueprint for Smart Justice in Pennsylvania, which details a number of key statistics and trends in Pennsylvania's criminal justice system while offering policy suggestions to put the commonwealth on track to achieve the Campaign for Smart Justice's goals.
 You can view or download the Blueprint here >>

 The ACLU Campaign for Smart Justice is an unprecedented, multiyear effort to reduce the U.S. jail and prison population by 50% and to combat racial disparities in the criminal justice system.
 We are working in all 50 states for reforms to usher in a new era of justice in America.

 Now is the time for common sense, bipartisan reform—solutions that have worked to reduce prison populations without compromising public safety in other states.
 We can’t afford to wait—the human and financial costs of mass incarceration are too high.

-Nobody should be incarcerated simply because they are poor, but that’s exactly what cash bail does, keeping low-income people locked up while wealthier people can buy their way out of jail.
+Nobody should be incarcerated simply because they are poor, but the widespread use of cash bail does just that, keeping low-income people locked up while wealthier people can buy their way out of jail.

 One of the most basic principles underlying our criminal justice system is the presumption of innocence - that one is “innocent until proven guilty.”
 Keeping people in jail solely because of their poverty before they have been found guilty of any offense flips this fundamental presumption on its head.